 Small businesses whose budget plans cannot sustain a short payment period but which also don’t want to tie themselves for 10 years should consider medium-term options.
 They are usually between 2 and 5 years and still get approved faster than long-term ones.
 You can opt for monthly or bi-monthly payments but make sure you read the small print and go through everything in detail since they often include prepayment penalties.

 When conducting business, most companies allow their clients to pay for the goods and services in installments.
 However, this could be detrimental to their cash flow as you may not have enough funds to grow your business.
 This is where invoice financing comes to play, where the lenders advance your business with a percentage of the total sum from the invoice.
 This type of short-term loan is convenient because you manage to respect your clients and develop your business at the same time.

-If you need funds quickly and don’t have time for estimates to your creditworthiness, then merchant cashadvances might be the solution for you.
+If you need funds quickly and don’t have time for estimates to your creditworthiness, then merchant cash advances might be the solution for you with programs like fast business loans.
 This loan is approved and at your disposal on the same day and it is paid back through a percentage of credit card deposits.
 On the downside, the fees are high and it can choke your cash flow which means that taking advantage of future opportunities cannot be as spontaneous as it used to.

 Excluding the collateral